 - Fellowship includes free attendance at key events

 - Three-day residential conference (value £250).
 Attend the Winter Gathering, which takes place at Sarum College in the historic city of Salisbury.
-Held during the first week of December, the Institute’s annual conference is renowned for its intense debate and discussion.
+The Institute’s annual conference is renowned for its lively debate and discussion.
 Fellows attend absolutely free (including accommodation and meals).

 - Annual Ibn Rushd Lecture and Supper held in honour of one of the greatest philosophers of Islam, the lectures explore the contemporary relevance of the intellectual history of Islam.
-Delivered by notable academics and thinkers the event is held in opulent surroundings in early June.
+Delivered by notable academics and thinkers the event is held in opulent surroundings followed by a sumptuous buffet supper.

 Fellowship offers incredible value